actum/accessibility/README.md

 ### Adding new Content

-When creating new MDX docs, reuse existing patterns to achieve consistency and prevent bugs - sometimes, working with MDX can create not obvious issues.
-For example, if you want to use a code block (by wrapping the code inside the <code>\`\`\`</code> characters) inside the `<details>` element, there must be an empty line before the code block in order for the code to render properly.
+When creating new MDX docs, reuse existing patterns to achieve consistency and prevent bugs - sometimes, working with MDX can create not obvious issues, such as:
+- To use a code block (by wrapping the code between the <code>\`\`\`</code> characters) inside the `<details>` element, there must be an empty line before the code block in order for the code to render properly.
+- To use an inline code block (by wrapping the code between the <code>\`</code> characters) inside the `<details>` element, you must use the <code>code</code> element, as backticks syntax will not work.

 When adding new WCAG Documents criterion, make sure to create links to it on all relevant places (there is no automation for now):
 - [WCAG Documents intro page](./docs/wcag-documents/intro.md)